kolmoblocks/docs/content/documentation/whitepaper.md

 ## Introduction

-Content-addressable network protocols based on hash naming scheme (hash-based CANPs), such as IPFS[[1](https://github.com/ipfs/specs)] or dat[[2](https://www.datprotocol.com)], provide unique advantages over traditional hostaddressable network protocols.
-The nodes of such networks are able to request and retrive content by its cryptographically secure hash from any other peer node.
+Content-addressable network protocols based on hash naming scheme (hash-based CANPs), such as IPFS[[1](https://github.com/ipfs/specs)] or dat[[2](https://www.datprotocol.com)], provide unique advantages over traditional host-addressable network protocols.
+The nodes of such networks are able to request and retrieve content by its cryptographically secure hash from any other peer node.
 Current proposals for hash-based CANPs offset their promise with unique challenges:

 1. **no composability:** Let’s say the target blob is a slight iteration over already distributed one: it could be just a single bit flip.
-The contentaddressable network based on hash-naming scheme would treat such a block as a completely new one; there is no capability to signal that a target block can be composed out of the other data blocks.
+The content-addressable network based on hash-naming scheme would treat such a block as a completely new one; there is no capability to signal that a target block can be composed out of the other data blocks.
-2. **format versioning hell:** the context of the block’s origination (such as what producer software version was used, the asumptions on the target consumer software and so on) defines the chosen block’s serialization & compression format.
+2. **format versioning hell:** the context of the block’s origination (such as what producer software version was used, the assumptions on the target consumer software and so on) defines the chosen block’s serialization & compression format.
 Yet, the channels for distribution of both producer and consumer software are usually different from the channels used to distribute/share the data itself.
-That leads to the unintented effect of non-reusable and non-desirializable data blocks outside of their immediate use.
+That leads to the unintended effect of non-reusable and non-deserializable data blocks outside of their immediate use.

 Kolmoblocks (Kolmogorov data blocks) is a block serialization format that addresses these issues.
 Kolmoblocks enable free-form block composability and selfdocumentation of the block’s format by design.
 Kolmogorov blocks are programming scripts for a special DSL (referred to as the kolmoblock language) that can take other kolmoblocks as an input and output (or ”render”) the target block.
-Kolmoblock language interpreter specification makes kolmoblocks immutable, reproducable and Turing-complete.
+Kolmoblock language interpreter specification makes kolmoblocks immutable, reproducible and Turing-complete.

 ## Background